What do we mean when we talk about our ‘Digital Carbon Footprint’?

 In partnership with Sustainable Results Lab, we hosted our ‘Greening the web: how your business can help’ workshop on 4 November 2021.
 If you missed the workshop, you can now watch a recording of the session.

-Following on from the workshop, we’ll be running a six-week campaign from 8 November – 17 December to highlight the easy ways your business can reduce your digital carbon footprint.
+Following on from the workshop, we ran a six-week campaign on Facebook and Twitter from 8 November – 17 December to highlight the easy ways your business can reduce your digital carbon footprint.
+You can see these messages by viewing the hashtag #DigitalCarbonFootprint.

 After using the carbon calculator, you can find out how to make a difference by reading our free guide.